jidafan/Hospitality-Dashboard/README.md

 ## Introduction

 In this project, we will use PowerBI to create a dashboard using data from AtliQ Grands Hotel data.
 We will create a dashboard that displays relevant KPIs that will help the company regain its market share and increase its revenue.
-The data is sourced from [Code Basics](https://codebasics.io/)
+The data is sourced from [Code Basics](https://codebasics.io/) from their resume projects.

 ## Data Review